pacs-course/PACS_PROJECT/README.md

 You will find two directory in doc named “html”, and “latex”.
 Open the index.html in the html directory to explore the structure of the program.
 If you want a pdf document you should compile the reman.tex file in the latex directory.

-# TESTS:
-Some test file are provided in the test directory